 Generally speaking, American Express limits you to having at most five credit cards.
 This limit also only applies to credit cards, and not hybrid cards.
 It doesn’t matter how many of those five cards are personal or business, it’s just all about whether they’re credit cards.

 You typically can’t be approved for more than two Amex credit cards in any 90 day period.
 Hybrid cards are excluded from this limit.

-At the moment I have seven American Express cards.
+At the moment I have nine American Express cards, including credit cards and hybrid cards.

-I have the following two Amex hybrid cards:
+I have the following four Amex hybrid cards:

 I also have the following five Amex credit cards: